rpicard/explore-flask/9-static_files.md

 ### Defining bundles

 Our app has two sections: the public site and the admin panel (referred to as "home" and "admin" respectively).
-We'll define four bundles to cover this.
-JavaScript and CSS bundles for home and admin.
-We'll put these in a assets module in our util package.
+We'll define four bundles to cover this: a JavaScript and CSS bundle for each section.
+We'll put these in an assets module inside our util package.

-myapp/util/assets.py
+_myapp/util/assets.py_
 ```
 from flask.ext.assets import Bundle, Environment
 from .. import app